arthursjkim/pneumonia_x-ray_classification/README.md

 ## Data Preparation
 The images where first sorted into two folders: pneumonia and normal.
 The images were then further sorted with a ratio of 60:20:20 in three folders: train, validation, and test.

 Using an image data generator, we rescaled each pixel by a factor of 1/255, resized the images to (64,64), and changed images to gray scale.
 We had a different image data generator for train, validation, and test images.
 We used the generators and the next() funtion to extract the images and corresponding labels.
+We further explored the data by spliting the pneumonia files into bacterial and viral infection and repeat the same steps to create generatros for train, test and validation data set.

 ## Model Training and Testing
+### Binary
 We tested out X models:

 <ol start="0">